karlellis/ScreenStudio/apps/README.txt

 See http://www.w3schools.com/tags/ for a list of tags to use...

+- PANEL CONTENT TAGS

+In the text/html content, some tags are supported to udate the text content with values like the current date and time.

+	@CURRENTDATE (Current date)
+	@CURRENTTIME (Current time)
+ 	@RECORDINGTIME (Recording time in minutes)
+	@STARTTIME (Time when the recording started)
+	@REMAININGTIME (Time remaining in minutes)
+	@TEXT (Custom text from the text entry in the Panel tab...)

 - AUDIO INPUT:
 ScreenStudio is relying on Pulseaudio for audio recording.
 When two audio input are selected (Mic+Internal), ScreenStudio will add a virtual audio input that will mix both Mic and Internal audio input.
 This virtual audio input will only exists while